adi2381/py-blockchain/README.md

 Below is a list of API calls and short description about what they do, these api calls can conveniently be executed in Postman
 Localhost & Port have been set in node.py file, by default I've set them as 0.0.0.0 with port=5000

+### Blockchain
-1. Blockchain: Creates a blockchain.txt file that contains information regarding the transactions and other information related to the blockchain
+Creates a blockchain.txt file that contains information regarding the transactions and other information related to the blockchain

 * [POST] Mine a Block: